Beyond Pairwise Interactions: Equivariant Hypergraph Diffusion for Crystal Structure Prediction: Introduction

 Our contributions are summarized as follows:

-\begin{itemize} \item We formalize the Crystal Structure Prediction (CSP) problem by introducing a hypergraph modeling framework to describe high-order atomic interactions.
-To the best of our knowledge, this is the first work to represent crystal structures beyond traditional pairwise relationships, offering a novel perspective on capturing complex atomic coordination. \item We propose the \textbf{E}quivariant \textbf{H}ypergraph \textbf{Diff}usion Model ({\bf EH-Diff}), a novel framework that integrates hypergraph-based representation learning with a diffusion process.
-EH-Diff effectively captures high-order atomic interactions while explicitly preserving key symmetries, including permutation and periodic translation invariance, which are fundamental properties of crystal structures. \item We evaluate the proposed framework through extensive experiments on four benchmark datasets, demonstrating its superior performance compared to state-of-the-art generative models with only one sample. \end{itemize}
+\begin{itemize}[leftmargin=*,nosep] \item We formalize the CSP problem within a hypergraph modeling framework that describes high-order atomic interactions.
+To the best of our knowledge, this is the first work to integrate hypergraph representations with generative diffusion models for CSP, offering a novel perspective on capturing complex multi-atom coordination environments. \item We propose the \textbf{E}quivariant \textbf{H}ypergraph \textbf{Diff}usion Model ({\bf EH-Diff}), a framework that unifies hypergraph-based representation learning with a diffusion process.
+EH-Diff captures high-order atomic interactions while provably preserving key symmetries, including permutation and periodic translation invariance, which are fundamental properties of crystal structures. \item We evaluate the proposed framework through extensive experiments on four benchmark datasets, demonstrating its superior performance over state-of-the-art generative models even with a single diffusion sample. \end{itemize}